tamld/IaC/Promox/terraform/README.md

 # A. Fresh Proxmox VE Installation
+# Purpose
+- Have the knowledge to build a Proxmox VE with some basic steps, easy to learn, easy to use
+- Prepare a Network environment, Data, User configuration, and Permissions
+- Ready to initialize Template, KVM, LXC
+- Deploy a new VM using automation tool like terraform, ansible

 # Overview
 - Install a fresh Proxmox VE
 - Setting Network plan for Host Only, NAT, Bridge
 - Build Template then clone a new VM
 - Deploy VM with config, package by using Terraform, Ansible

 # Things to do when install a fresh Proxmox VE
 ## 1. Run proxmox scripts helper that can obtain useful settings
 > https://tteck.github.io/Proxmox/